Center for African American Worship Studies

-Dr. Stephen Newby is director of the Center for African American Worship Studies at Trevecca; worship leader/composer and professor of music at Seattle Pacific University.
-Dr. Newby serves as chair of the Center's Advisory Council.
+Dr. Stephen Newby is director of the Center for African American Worship Studies at Trevecca and chairperson of the Center's Advisory Council.
+He serves as a worship leader/composer and professor of music at Seattle Pacific University.

 The Advisory Council includes:

-- Dr. Oscar Williams, adjunct professor of African American worship, T.D.
-Jakes Ministries (educator and director of creative worship)
+- Dr. Oscar Williams, adjunct professor of African American worship; educator and director of creative worship, T.D.
+Jakes Ministries

 - Madelyn Howze, adjunct instructor of worship studies; worship pastor, Mount Zion Baptist Church, Nashville

-- Dr. Emmett Price, pastor, adjunct professor of multicultural worship, professor at Gordon-Conwell College, extensive work in the field of ethnomusicology
+- Dr. Emmett Price, pastor, adjunct professor of multicultural worship; professor at Gordon-Conwell College with extensive work in the field of ethnomusicology

 - Dr. Raymond Wise, adjunct professor of African American worship; gospel choir clinician, worship pastor, director of African American studies at Indiana University, Bloomington, Indiana